vinyldns/vinyldns/modules/docs/src/main/tut/operator/config-api.md

 }

 ### Batch Manual Review Enabled
-Configuration setting that determines whether batch changes with soft errors can be reviewed rather than failing immediately.
+Configuration setting that determines whether batch changes with non-fatal errors can be reviewed rather than failing immediately.
 When enabling manual review, the expectation is that a DNS technician is actively querying and addressing batch change requests that are in a manual review state.
 If your process flow does not accommodate this expectation, we advise disabling manual review.